- Contact Us

 - Personal Statement or a paragraph about why you think this program is right for you and how you have prepared yourself for it

-You may ask for letters at any time.
+You may ask for letters at any time, but keep in mind that your letters, with the exception of letters from summer experiences, should be submitted by the beginning of the summer to avoid any delays (see timeline for specific deadlines).
 Often, it is wise to ask for a letter from a faculty member soon after the course is completed and when you are still fresh in their mind.
 A letter that is a year old is still effective, provided the overall collection includes more current letters.
 If a letter is older than one year, it is a good idea to ask the author if they would mind updating it for you; you can provide them with a current resume or brief statement of what you have been doing since they wrote the letter for them to include.

 The FERPA Statement in veCollect indicates to the writer whether or not you waive your right to view your letters of recommendation.
-Students utilizing the Committee Process will check a box marking their entire packet confidential or non-confidential within the Pre-Health Packet.
-This check box overrides the statement signed for each individual letter and is the information regarding your FERPA rights that HPAO uses in deciding how to report the confidentiality of your file to the professional schools.
+Students utilizing the Committee Process will check a box marking their entire packet confidential or non-confidential within the Pre-Health Packet, which will override the statement signed for each individual letter and is the information that thr HPAO uses in reporting the confidentiality of your file to the professional schools.

 Most professional schools request that you submit three to five (3-5) letters of recommendation.
-HPAO will accept a total of six.
-Your veCollect Quiver can not exceed seven letters including your committee letter.
+The HPAO will send out a maximum of six individual letters, not including your committee letter.
 Please note: Optometry applicants are allowed to have a maximum of 4 letters submitted to OptomCAS and should consult the Required Letters of Recommendation for each school.

 We strongly recommend that you obtain the following: